ApoorvSaxena/lozad.js/README.md

 </picture>
 ```

-When _lozad_ load this picture element, it will fix it.
+When _lozad_ loads this picture element, it will fix it.
-That's all ))

 ## Example with iframe